-Policy 12 There will be a presumption against the loss of any of the following existing community and recreational facilities (meeting hals, sports field etc), unless it can be demonstrated that there will be a net gain in both the quantity and the quality of any new provision.
+There will be a presumption against the loss of the following existing community and recreational facilities unless it can be demonstrated that there will be a net gain in both the quantity and the quality of any new provision:

+- The Red Lion PH, Longdon Green

-- The Swan with Two Necks PH, Brook End, Longdon, -The Windmill PH, Gentleshaw, The Redmore PH, Gentleshaw,
+- The Swan with Two Necks PH, Brook End, Longdon

+- The Windmill PH, Gentleshaw

+- The Redmore PH, Gentleshaw

-- The Longdon Post Office and Store, Brook End, Longdon,
+- The Longdon Post Office and Store, Brook End, Longdon

 - St James Academy, Brook End, Longdon

-- Gentleshaw School, Gentleshaw,
+- Gentleshaw School, Gentleshaw

+- Longdon Village Hall, Brook End, Longdon

-- The Memorial Hall, Brook End, Longdon,
+- The Memorial Hall, Brook End, Longdon

 - The WI Hall, Ford Lane, Longdon

-Longdon Cricket Club, Red Lion Ground, Longdon Green
+- Longdon Cricket Club, Red Lion Ground, Longdon Green

-Opportunities to create a purpose built, multi-functional community 'Hub' in Longdon Village will be supported in principle
+Opportunities to create a purpose built, multi-functional community 'Hub' in Longdon Village will be supported.

-Policy 14 To enable parents and children to play together outside in a safe environment, improving fitness and building confidence, support in principle will be forthcoming for the development (and maintenance) of a dedicated children's playground within the main village settlements.
+To enable parents and children to play together outside in a safe environment, improving fitness and building confidence, support will be forthcoming for the development of a dedicated children's playground within the main village settlements.